HarishUpadhyaya/Langtons_Ant/README.md

 1. At a white square, turn 90° clockwise, flip the color of the square, move forward one unit
 2. At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit

 These simple rules lead to complex behavior.
-Three distinct modes of behavior are apparent,[3] when starting on a completely white grid.
+Three distinct modes of behavior are apparent, when starting on a completely white grid.

 1. Simplicity.
 During the first few hundred moves it creates very simple patterns which are often symmetric.
 2. Chaos.
 After a few hundred moves, a large, irregular pattern of black and white squares appears.
 The ant traces a pseudo-random path until around 10,000 steps.